lawrips/redis-live/README.md

 * Cluster support and status
 * Support for Redis 3.x
 * Whitelisted / blacklisted commands
+* Now capable of recording # of keys, avg_ttl and expiry of keys

 Still changing a lot but feel free to use.